HansjoergW/sec-fincancial-statement-data-set/README.md

 For a detail description of the content and the structure of the dataset, see https://www.sec.gov/files/aqfs.pdf.

+> The SEC financial statement datasets contain financial information that companies are required to disclose to the US
+> Securities and Exchange Commission (SEC).
+These financial statements include the balance sheet, income statement,
+> statement of cash flows, and statement of stockholders' equity.
+The datasets also include footnotes and other
+> disclosures that provide additional information about a company's financial position and performance.
+The financial
+> statements are typically presented in a standardized format, making it easier to compare the financial performance of
+> different companies.
+The datasets are useful for a wide range of purposes, including financial analysis, credit
+> analysis, and investment research.
+>
+> *chat.openai.com*

+# TL;DR

+The SEC releases quarterly zip files, each containing four CSV files with numerical data from all financial reports filed within that quarter.

+However, accessing data from the past 12 years can be time-consuming due to the large amount of data - over 120 million data points.

+This library simplifies the process of working with this data and provides a convenient way to extract information from the primary financial statements - the balance sheet, income statement, and statement of cash flows.

 # Installation

 The project is published on pypi.org.
 Simply use pip install to install it: